giantswarm/harbor-operator-app/docs/ops-recipe/harborPodPhaseStatus.md

 ```

 The error is likely to do with the connection to the exporter and other components being down.
-Try restarting the service.
+Try restarting the the deployment.

 ```

-kubectl -n harbor-cluster delete service harbor-exporter
+kubectl -n harbor-cluster delete deployment harbor-exporter

 ```

 If this doesn't work and you have explored other options a likely fix is to re-deploy harbor itself.
+As long as you have backups correctly configured to pull from your s3 bucket this should mean that images are correctly restored.
+Other data such as users assigned to projects will liekly be lost and need to be reconfigured.

 **General**